Lisbon Strategy

 The Lisbon Strategy, also known as the Lisbon Agenda or Lisbon Process, was an action and development plan devised in 2000, for the economy of the European Union between 2000 and 2010.
 A pivotal role in its formulation was played by the Portuguese economist Maria João Rodrigues.

 Its aim was to make the EU "the most competitive and dynamic knowledge-based economy in the world capable of sustainable economic growth with more and better jobs and greater social cohesion", by 2010.
 It was set out by the European Council in Lisbon in March 2000.
 By 2010, most of its goals were not achieved.
-It has been succeeded by the Europe 2020 strategy.
+It was succeeded by the Europe 2020 strategy.

 Background and objectives

 The Lisbon Strategy intended to deal with the low productivity and stagnation of economic growth in the EU, through the formulation of various policy initiatives to be taken by all EU member states.
 The broader objectives set out by the Lisbon strategy were to be attained by 2010.

 It was adopted for a ten-year period in 2000 in Lisbon, Portugal by the European Council.
 It broadly aimed to "make Europe, by 2010, the most competitive and the most dynamic knowledge-based economy in the world".